-MEDNAX takes the security of personal information seriously.
-As soon as we discovered the phishing event, we immediately took action to prevent any further unauthorized activity, including resetting the user password for the business email account where unauthorized activity was detected.
-We have and continue to enhance our security controls as appropriate to minimize the risk of any similar event in the future.
+Conifer takes privacy and security very seriously.
+In response to this incident, we immediately took action to block malicious IP addresses and URLs.
+In addition, the password for the impacted account was reset shortly after the unauthorized access.
+We have enhanced and continue to enhance our security controls and monitoring practices as appropriate to minimize the risk of any similar incident in the future, and we accelerated our implementation of multi-factor authentication for business email accounts within the environment.